Plasma-Lab/Unreal-Image-Segmentation-Doc/README.md

 ## Testing Segmentation

-To test the segmentation, drop the "Blueprint" in your scene and press play in the editor.
+To test the segmentation, drop the **"BP_Segmentation_test"** blueprint in your scene and press play in the editor.
 You will see the segmentation colors.
-All elements that you haven't tagged will still display their original materials, do not worry, they are still segmented as the “empty” category.
+All elements that you haven't tagged will still display their original materials, do not worry, they are still segmented as the “empty” category in the final exports.

 > **Do not forget** to remove this blueprint from the scene **before** taking captures.\